valboz/VBBinaryLensing/docs/BinaryLenses.md

 printf("Magnification of a point-source = %lf\n", Mag);  // Output should be 18.18.....
 ```

+The resolution of the lens equation is obtained by recasting the lens equation as a fifth order complex polynomial, whose roots are found by the [Skowron & Gould algorithm](http://www.astrouw.edu.pl/~jskowron/cmplx_roots_sg/), as discussed in the introduction.

 ## Binary lensing with extended sources

-For extended sources, the correct function is `BinaryMag2`, as shown in the quick start section.
+For extended sources, our recommended general purpose function is `BinaryMag2`, as shown in the quick start section.
 This also depends on the source radius $\rho$:

 ```
 double Mag, s, q, y1, y2,rho;